One Hundred Nine

 Janah smiles, they go upstairs.
 What Eloise wants Janah to look at is her tush while Janah tingles it with her tongue.
 They’ll arrive for cocktails nicely flushed, or not make it to cocktails at all.
 Often, their play extends to Eloise with a strap on or two, doing Janah front and rear.

 Anyway, I am going to lay down, maybe I’ll…in the bedroom, I pull out a toy and get in Janah’s head.
 She likes me to voyeur, my private lesbian porn channel.
 I’m buzzing away for a few, Britt sticks her head in, brazenly walks in, shuts the door and strips off her t-shirt.
 I like brazen.
 While I work the toy, she straddles my head.

 One Hundred Eleven

 The parents show up, everything must be good, the look the same as they did when they left.
 Lacy and Taylor technically aren’t parents, but we call the group collectively the parents.
 Lacy was the owner and Head of School at Chapmans.
-Taylor was only twenty nine when she took our protein markers, she’s been twenty nine for nearly twenty years.
+Taylor was only twenty nine when she took our protein markers, she’s been twenty nine or thirty for nearly twenty years.